 Obituary of James Anderson

 The Whiter Funeral Company was started in 1893 by H.A.
 Whiter and was originally located in Forestport, NY.
-Following a fire in Forestport our family relocated in Ilion, and reopened the funeral home, in the early 1900's.
+Following a fire in Forestport, the family relocated in Ilion, and reopened the funeral home in the early 1900's.

 100 Otsego Street

 - April 2014 we launched our brand new website